-The second trimester of the gestation begins at week five.
+The second trimester of gestation begins at week five.
 During week five, the embryos are developed into fetuses.

 Weeks 7 – 8

-At week seven, take the expectant Lab to the veterinarian for a good check.
-The vet will be able to check the litter for any evidence of parasites and treat it accordingly.
+At week seven, take the pregnant Lab to the veterinarian for a good check.
+The vet can check the litter for any evidence of parasites and treat it accordingly.